Health-oriented drug policy

 A Gateway to Treatment

 Harm Reduction services play a crucial role in encouraging individuals with a problematic use pattern to consider treatment.
-By not solely emphasising abstinence as the goal, these measures are particularly attractive to those who are unable or unwilling to stop using drugs in the short term.
+By not exclusively focusing on abstinence, these measures appeal to individuals unable or unwilling to stop using drugs in the short term.
 Consequently, they provide a low-threshold entry point to assistance and state health services.

 Every Individual's Right to Health

-The concept of Harm Reduction emerged in the early 1990s as a pragmatic response to infectious diseases such as HIV and hepatitis C. Over time, evidence-based approaches have proven successful in countries like Germany, Switzerland, and Portugal.
-Currently, 104 countries recognise and support Harm Reduction in their national policy documents.
-However, in many other countries, this vital principle remains unrecognized, resulting in limited assistance for individuals in need.
-Individuals with drug use disorders often face stigma, criminalisation, and excessively long prison sentences, as purely repressive measures prevail.
+The concept of Harm Reduction emerged in the early 1990s as a pragmatic response to infectious diseases such as HIV and hepatitis C. Over time, evidence-based Harm Reduction approaches have proven successful in countries such as Germany, Switzerland, and Portugal.
+Currently, 108 countries recognise and support Harm Reduction in their national policy documents.
+However, many countries do not recognise this vital principle, leaving individuals in need with limited assistance.
+Individuals with drug use disorders often face stigma, criminalisation, and excessively long prison sentences due to repressive policies.

 Urgent Need for Global Recognition

-Particularly in developing and emerging countries, the challenges associated with high-risk drug use are significantly acute.
+Challenges associated with high-risk drug use are particularly acute in countries of the Global South.
 These countries face difficulties in accessing evidence-based addiction assistance for individuals who use drugs.
-Against this backdrop, the GPDPD advises governments interested in aligning their drug policy more to health-focused approaches, as well as fostering knowledge sharing through international Expert Group Meeting.
+Against this backdrop, the GPDPD advises governments interested in aligning their drug policy with health-focused approaches and fosters knowledge sharing through international Expert Group Meetings.